petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

          keytool -importcert -file elastic-stack-ca.crt -keystore PATH/TO/cacerts-custom.jks
          ```

-      1. Configure Tomcat to use the custom truststore:
+      1. Configure Tomcat to use the custom trust store:

          ```
          CATALINA_OPTS="${CATALINA_OPTS} -Djavax.net.ssl.trustStore=/PATH/TO/cacerts-custom.jks -Djavax.net.ssl.trustStorePassword=changeit"
          ```

-   - Alternatively, add the truststore path, password, and type to your application server's startup JVM parameters using the same files you also used to configure security in the Elasticsearch connector.
-Append truststore and path parameters to a Tomcat server's `CATALINA_OPTS` through the `setenv.sh/bat` file:
+   - Alternatively, add the trust store path, password, and type to your application server's startup JVM parameters using the same files you also used to configure security in the Elasticsearch connector.
+Append trust store and path parameters to a Tomcat server's `CATALINA_OPTS` through the `setenv.sh/bat` file:

       ```
       CATALINA_OPTS="${CATALINA_OPTS} -Djavax.net.ssl.trustStore=/path/to/elastic-nodes.p12 -Djavax.net.ssl.trustStorePassword=liferay -Djavax.net.ssl.trustStoreType=pkcs12"